Oh...hai! I'm Tera (obviously).

 I love rocks and crystals and have since I was a wee one.
 They've always been considered 'treasure' to me.

 Mother Earth and the magic of nature continually awe me.
+My respect of her guides my decisions.

 I’m an intersectional feminist.